RIGHTS & PERMISSIONS

 This archiving policy is classified as GREEN in the SHERPA/RoMEO database.

-Long term preservation of Arendt Studies in electronic format will be assured through PORTICO and the CLOCKSS archive.
+Long-term preservation of Arendt Studies in electronic format has been assured through PORTICO and the CLOCKSS archive.